-When treating sciatica from spinal stenosis, the spine specialist may encourage flexion exercises (forward bending).
-Flexing the lower spine (bending forward) increases the size of these passageways and allows the irritation or impingement to resolve.
-This is why people with spinal stenosis often feel better when bending forward (such as leaning on a cane, walker or shopping cart) than when standing up straight.
+When treating sciatica from spinal stenosis, a spine specialist may encourage flexion exercises (forward bending).
+Bending the lower spine forward opens up the passageways where nerves exit the spine, and allows nerve irritation or impingement to resolve.
+This is why symptoms of spinal stenosis often feel better when bending forward (such as leaning on a cane, walker, or shopping cart) than when standing up straight.

-Back exercises targeted at alleviating the sciatica pain caused by stenosis typically include a combination of specific stretching and strengthening exercises that focus on:
+Back exercises targeted at alleviating sciatica pain caused by stenosis typically include a combination of stretching and strengthening exercises that focus on:

-- Stretching the muscles of the back that hold the spine in extension (backwards bending)
+- Stretching the muscles of the back that hold the spine in extension (backward bending)

 Sciatica Exercises for Spinal Stenosis: Stretching

 - Back flexion.
-Lie on the back and gently pull the knees to the chest until a comfortable stretch is felt (Figure 8).
+Lie on the back and gently pull the knees to the chest until a comfortable stretch is felt.
 After 30 seconds, slowly return to starting position.
-Aim to complete four to six repetitions of this flex.
+Aim to complete 4 to 6 repetitions of this flex

-- Get down on the hands and knees, then sit back on the heels with the chest down and arms outstretched (Figure 9).
+- Child’s pose.
+Get down on the hands and knees, then sit back on the heels.
+Spread the knees comfortably apart and bend forward so the head is resting on the floor and the arms are outstretched in front of it.
 After 30 seconds, slowly return to starting position.
-Aim to complete four to six repetitions of this stretch.
-Do not bounce on heels.
+Aim to complete 4 to 6 repetitions of this stretch.
+Do not bounce on the heels.